-Derivative instrument Main valuation techniques Forwards Present value model roi wai us Present value model Interest rate swaps Present value model Currency swaps Present value model Equity swaps Present value model Exchange rate options Black-Scholes model, Monte Carlo model Contracts on prices (options) Black-Scholes model, Heston model Interest rate options Black-Scholes model, Heath-Jarrow-Morton model Options-other Black-Scholes model, Monte Carlo model, Heath-Jarrow-Morton model Caps/Floors Black-Scholes model, Monte Carlo model, Heath-Jarrow-Morton model
+Derivative instrument Main valuation techniques Forwards Present value model Interest rate swaps Present value model Currency swaps Present value model Equity swaps Present value model Exchange rate options Black-Scholes model, Monte Carlo model Contracts on prices (options) Black-Scholes model, Heston model Interest rate options Black-Scholes model, Heath-Jarrow-Morton model Options-other Black-Scholes model, Monte Carlo model, Heath-Jarrow-Morton model Caps/Floors Black-Scholes model, Monte Carlo model, Heath-Jarrow-Morton model

-The Bank calculates the "Credit Value Adjustment" (CVA) and the "Debit Value Adjustment" (DVA) for hedged financial instruments from financial assets held for trading and hedging derivatives from the perspective of aggregate exposure by counterparty.
-It's the evolution of the joint exposure of all derivatives, with a given counterparty, through stochastic processes is simulated.
-This evolution is grouped into time frames that represent the expected positive and negative future exposures (Positive and Negative Expected Future Exposures).
-To these exposures is applied an expected loss factor and discount factor for the respective term.
-The CVA and DVA calculated for each counterparty then result from the sum of expected losses in each term.
+The Group calculates the Credit Value Adjustment (CVA) and the Debit Value Adjustment (DVA) for derivative financial instruments of financial assets held for trading and hedging derivatives from a standpoint of aggregate exposure by counterparty.
+In this, the evolution is simulated of the joint exposure of all derivatives with given counterparty, through stochastic processes.
+This evolution is grouped into time periods that represent the future positive and negative expected future exposures.
+An expected loss factor and the discount factor of the respective term are applied to these exposures.
+The CVA and DVA determined for each counterparty thus result from the sum of the expected losses in each term.

-Additionally, for the purposes of calculating Credit Value Adjustments and Debit Value Adjustments to derivative financial instruments, the following inputs were used:
+Additionally, for the purposes of determination of the Credit Value Adjustments and of the Debit Value Adjustments to the derivative financial instruments, the following inputs were used:

-- Counterparties with quoted credit default swaps Quotes published in active markets; - Counterparties without quoted credit default swaps; - Quotes published in active markets for counterparties with similar risk; or - Probability of default calculated taking into account the internal rating assigned to the client (see credit risk section of this annex) x loss given default (specific for project finance clients and 60% for other clients). - Level 3 The Bank classifies financial instruments at this level, which are measured using internal models with some inputs that do not correspond to observable market data.
-In this category, were classified, namely, securities not quoted in active markets for which the Bank uses extrapolations of market data.
+- Counterparties with credit default swaps listed on active markets; - Counterparties without listed credit default swaps: - Prices published on active markets for similar-risk counterparties; or - Probability of default determined taking into account the internal rating assigned to the customer (see the credit-risk section of these Notes) x loss given default (specific to project finance customers and 60% for other clients).